COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 WEEKBLD or MONTHBLD programs, so this should have minimal impact.

-However, MXG Version 22.05, to be available May 24, revises those
+However, MXG Version 22.05, revised those datasets so their

-install that 22.05 and safely use SAS V9.1 with V6SEQ.
-Complete
+and safely use SAS V9.1 with V6SEQ.
+Complete details will be in

-details will be in Change 22.108 on or before May 24.
+Change 22.108 on or before May 24.

 The V7/V8/V9SEQ engines create damaged SAS datasets that can't be